pranomostro/nbase/README.md

 Thanks to [maandree](https://github.com/maandree) for [libzahl](http://git.suckless.org/libzahl) that makes it possible to write something like this in a suckless manner.
+He is also the author of factor.c and factor.1.

 License
 =======